How to Know Oil Pump is Bad?

 How to Tell If Oil Pump Or Sensor is Bad

 If your car is making a strange noise or the engine light is on, it may be time to check the oil pump or sensor.
-Here are some tips on how to tell if either one is bad: 1.
-Listen for strange noises.
+Here are some tips on how to determine if either one is faulty: 1.
+Listen for unusual noises.

 If you hear a grinding or whining noise coming from the engine, it could be a sign that the oil pump is failing.
 2. Check the engine light.
 If the light is on, it could be due to a problem with the sensor.